HTTP-RPC/Kilo/README.md

         }
     }

-Note that both methods are mapped to the _sum_ path.
-The `RequestDispatcherServlet` class discussed in the next section will select the best method to execute based on the provided argument values.
+Note that both methods are mapped to _/math/sum_.
+The `RequestDispatcherServlet` class discussed in the next section selects the best method to execute based on the names of the provided argument values.
 For example, the following request would cause the first method to be invoked, returning a result of 6:

     GET /math/sum?a=2&b=4